CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/authentication/oauth/httpoauthcredentials.md

 ---
 title: "HttpOAuthCredentials"
 linkTitle: "HttpOAuthCredentials"
-description: "Used to represent details required for OAuth authentication."
+description: "Any data type used to represent details required for OAuth authentication."
 weight: 1
 ---